MichaelDarr/Drawful-Groupme-Import-Mod/README.md

    Just preceding this line will be a `group_id`.
 Copy this number, go back to your `.env` file, and replace `groupme-group-id-here` with the group id.

-6. Locate the install directory of Jackbox Party Pack by:
+6. Locate the install directory of Jackbox Party Pack:
    1. find the game in your steam library
    2. right click it
    3. select `properties`